cpypasta/apc/README.md

 This tool can make all species a diamond, the appropriate species a Great one, or have a rare fur.

 The following mods are possible with this tool:
-1. Make an animal a Great Ones.
+1. Make an animal a Great One.
 1. Make an animal a Diamond.
 1. Make an animal have a rare fur.
 1. Make a female animal a male.